bentoml/BentoML/docs/source/frameworks/pytorch.rst

 .. note::

     :code:`bentoml.pytorch.save_model` has parameter ``signatures``.
-    The ``signatures`` argument of type :ref:`Model Signatures <concepts/model:Model Signatures>` in :obj:`bentoml.pytorch.save_model` is used to determine which methods will be used for inference and exposed in the Runner.
+    The ``signatures`` argument of type :ref:`concepts/model:Model signatures` in :obj:`bentoml.pytorch.save_model` is used to determine which methods will be used for inference and exposed in the Runner.
 The signatures dictionary will then be used during the creation process of a Runner instance.

 The signatures used for creating a Runner is ``{"__call__": {"batchable": False}}``.
 This means by default, BentoML's :doc:`/guides/batching` is disabled when using :obj:`~bentoml.pytorch.save_model()`.
 If you want to utilize adaptive batching behavior and know your model's dynamic batching dimension, make sure to pass in ``signatures`` as follow: